 “Easy WMS helped us meet our objective: to concentrate practically all dispatches in our central warehouse in Solsona (Spain).
 This is possible thanks to the optimal organization of all our SKUs and increased efficiency in order preparation.”

 The warehouse has a receipt area where all the products that arrive every day are delivered.
 Using radiofrequency terminals, operators identify and sort each item.
 There are three types of entries:

 - Suppliers.
 This merchandise can form part of a pending order or be directly stored to be used as reserve product.

-- Motocard installations.
-Warehouse manager Xavier Jounou explains, “We sell all the products you see on our website, whether or not they are in stock at our main warehouse.
-If we need an item that another Motocard installation has in its inventory, they send it to us to complete the order.”
+- Motocard facilities.
+Warehouse manager Xavier Jounou explains, “We sell all the products you see on our website, whether or not they're in stock at our main warehouse.
+If we need an item that another Motocard facility has in its inventory, they send it to us to complete the order.”
 All these goods are placed in a cross-docking area because, Jounou says, “we know they make up part of an order.
 In addition, when organizing the routes of order prep operators, the WMS ensures that this merchandise is picked first.”

 - Returns.
 Operators use the RF terminals to identify each item and check its condition.
 Finally, Easy WMS decides on a location for it.

 There are two types of orders, based on their destination: orders for shops (products that have been sold and are replenished weekly) and orders for online customers.
 The latter can be single-unit or multi-unit.